-Where forced labor is identified at an existing supplier or subcontractor, New Balance will work with the supplier and a qualified local organization to develop a corrective action plan that includes, at a minimum, a) appropriate reparations for individual victims of forced labor, and b) implementation of management practices to ensure that no forced labor is used in the future in the supplier or subcontractor facility.
+Where forced labor is identified at an existing supplier or subcontractor, New Balance will work with the supplier and a qualified local organization to develop a corrective action plan that includes, at a minimum, a) appropriate reparations for individual victims of forced labor, including, without limitation, reimbursement of any recruitment fees paid to obtain or maintain their job, and b) implementation of management practices to ensure that no forced labor is used in the future in the supplier or subcontractor facility.
 New Balance will work with the supplier or subcontractor in question to review and approve the corrective action plan and monitor its implementation.

 - ILO Convention No. 29, Forced Labour Convention, 1930. - ILO Convention No. 105, Abolition of Forced Labor Convention, 1957. - An Ethical Framework for Cross-Border Labor Recruitment, Verite and Manpower Group, 2016. - RBA Trafficked and Forced Labor Definition of Fees, Responsible Business Alliance, January 2020. - General principles and operational guidelines for fair recruitment & Definition of recruitment fees and related costs.
-International Labour Office - Fundamental Principles and Rights at Work Branch, Labour Migration Branch - Geneva: ILO, 2019
+International Labour Office - Fundamental Principles and Rights at Work Branch, Labour Migration Branch - Geneva: ILO.
+2019

-HUMANE TREATMENT (HT)
+Humane Treatment (HT)